pointOfive/Home/Bio/README.md

 [<img src="images/soccer.jpg" width=100%>](https://www.washingtonpost.com/news/fancy-stats/wp/2014/06/16/with-five-nba-titles-in-15-years-the-spurs-are-a-dynasty/)

 Attending Trinity was actually a bit of a fairy tale story in and of itself.
-Having grown up playing soccer in San Antonio I had visted Trinity's gorgeous campus and amazing soccer facilities on a number of occasions, but never imagined that I would be able to attend a school like Trinity.
+Having grown up playing soccer in San Antonio I had visited Trinity's gorgeous campus and amazing soccer facilities on a number of occasions, but never imagined that I would be able to attend a school like Trinity.
 My plan for college was to complete two years at the local community college,